 As an interpreter, you are the crucial link between two very different worlds.
-You take a message from English, in a hearing-world context and place it in American Sign Language (ASL) in a Deaf-cultural context.
+You take a message from English, in a hearing-world context, and place it in American Sign Language (ASL) in a Deaf-cultural context.
 And you do the same in reverse.

 In your first year, you focus on Deaf culture, advanced-level American Sign Language (ASL), pre-interpretation skills and the theory of interpretation.
-In your second year, you focus on the practice of interpretation.
+In second year, you focus on the practice of interpretation.